chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_faq.md

 <details>
 <summary><h5>How do I download data using Amazon Web Services (AWS)?</h5></summary>

-**The Data Portal's S3 bucket is public**, so it can be used without sign-in credentials by specifying `--no-sign-request` in your commands and you get started downloading data in only a few minutes.
+**The Data Portal's S3 bucket is public**, so it can be accessed without creating an account with AWS, simply add `--no-sign-request` in your commands as shown below.
+Using the instructions below, you can get started downloading data in only a few minutes.
+For more detailed instructions, please refer to the documentation [here](./cryoet_data_portal_docsite_aws.md).

 1. Download the installer: [MacOS Installer Download](https://awscli.amazonaws.com/AWSCLIV2.pkg) / [Windows Installer Download](https://awscli.amazonaws.com/AWSCLIV2.msi)
-2. Open installer and complete installation following the prompts.
-(No further steps, since credentials ARE NOT needed to use the tool.)
+2. Open the installer and complete installation following the prompts.
+(No further steps, since sign-in credentials ARE NOT needed to use the tool.)
 3. Open terminal (MacOS) or command prompt (Windows).
 4. Copy and paste the command from the download prompt for the desired data into terminal / command prompt and hit enter.
 5. Alternatively, create a custom command inserting the S3 URL of the data and the desired download destination in the spaces provided.